cerner/terra-toolkit/docs/Wdio_Utility.md

 * TerraService - provides custom assertions and a Terra global helper to make testing easier
 * Visual Regression Service - provides configuration for wdio visual regression testing

-In addition to the default webdriver.io services enabled in the config, a webpack dev server or static server service must be specified to actually run the site.
-Terra-toolkit provides the [WebpackDevService](https://github.com/cerner/terra-toolkit/blob/master/docs/WebpackDevServerService.md) to start a webpack-dev-server and return a promise when the webpack compiler is completed, while webdriver.io provides the [wdio-static-server-service](https://www.npmjs.com/package/wdio-static-server-service) to run a static file server.
+In addition to the default webdriver.io services enabled in the config, a webpack dev server or static server service must be specified to actually run the site:
+- Terra-toolkit provides the [WebpackDevService](https://github.com/cerner/terra-toolkit/blob/master/docs/WebpackDevServerService.md) to start a webpack-dev-server and return a promise when the webpack compiler is completed
+- Webdriver.io provides the [wdio-static-server-service](https://www.npmjs.com/package/wdio-static-server-service) to run a static file server.

 Additional configuration will be needed to enable either of these services.

 Finally, the `baseUrl` must be specified to be the site to be tested.
 Use the [ip](https://www.npmjs.com/package/ip) npm package to obtain the IP address for the SeleniumDocker instance.